-Welcome to Princeton Castle Resort
+Welcome to Rainbow Lake Castle Resort

 In 1910 there began a gigantic industrial dream to build a "Great Cement City" called East Princeton, with an enormous cement plant and a complete powerhouse.